 Horses from the Southern Hemisphere competing in international Young Horses Competitions in the Northern Hemisphere will be permitted to take part in Young Horses Competitions for Horses one year younger as their official birth date is 1 August (e.g. an eight year old Horse from the Southern Hemisphere will compete in the seven year old category in the Northern Hemisphere).
-Horses from the Northern Hemisphere competing in international Young Horses Competitions in the Southern Hemisphere will be permitted to take part in Young Horses Competitions for Horses one year older as their official birth date is 1 January (e.g. a five year old Horse from the Northern Hemisphere will compete in the six year old category in the Southern Hemisphere).
+Horses from the Northern Hemisphere competing in international Young Horses Competitions in the Southern Hemisphere will be permitted to take part in Young Horses Competing in international Young Horses Competitions in the Southern Hemisphere will be permitted to take part in Young Horses Competitions for Horses one year older as their official birth date is 1 January (e.g. a five year old Horse from the Northern Hemisphere will compete in the six year old category in the Southern Hemisphere).

 2. The Schedule must specify the number of Horses allowed for each Athlete at CSIOs and CSIs but this number must be limited to a maximum of three.
-CSI or CSIO Events may include Competitions for Young Horses open only to the Athletes entered in the CSI or CSIO; for these Competition Athletes may enter two Horses in addition to the three Horses allowed for the CSI or CSIO.
-Participation of these additional Horses is limited to the Young Horses Competitions only.
 At Events where several CSIs of different categories are organised on the same weekend the number of Horses per Athlete must be limited to three per Category.
 CSI or CSIO Events that are not combined with a CSIYH may include Competitions for Young Horses open only to the Athletes entered in the CSI or CSIO; for these Competitions Athletes may enter two Horses in addition to the three Horses allowed for the CSI or CSIO.
 Participation of these additional Horses is limited to the Young Horse Competitions only.
-If Separate CSIs for Young Horses (CSIYH) may be are organised at these concurrently with other CSI or CSIO Events; Athletes entered in the CSIYH are allowed to enter three Horses specifically for the Young Horses Competitions.
+If separate CSIs for Young Horses (CSIYH) are organised concurrently with other CSI or CSIO Events, Athletes entered in the CSIYH are allowed to enter three Horses specifically for the Young Horses Competitions.